 Silo Art Trail North East Victoria

-On Day 1, after exploring Benalla, we head to Tungamah, stopping at four fantastic silos along the way.
-The total distance is approximately 55 kilometres.
+After exploring Benalla, we set off towards Tungamah, stopping at four silo art locations along the way.
+The total distance for Day 1 was approximately 55 kilometres.

 Goorambat

-Inside the quaint country Uniting Church is Sophia, a stunning mural that was created by renowned artist Adnate in 2017.
+Inside the charming Uniting Church is Sophia, a beautiful mural created by renowned artist Adnate in 2017.
+Commissioned to reflect the church’s values of faith, community and inclusion, Sophia’s lifelike detail is breathtaking.
+The church remains open daily for visitors.

 Devenish

-After admiring the silos and murals in Devenish, we drove approximately 9 kilometres to St James.
+After exploring Devenish, we drove just 9 kilometres to St James.

 St James

-The tiny town of St James is the home of the first Coles store.
-Sir George Coles grew up in the St James township and took over the St James General Store from his father, expanding it to the empire it is today.
-You can see the original store on St James Road, a short walk from the silos.
+St James is home to the very first Coles store.
+Sir George Coles grew up here and took over the family business before expanding it into the national brand we know today.
+The original store can still be seen on St James Road, just a short walk from the silos.

 Tungamah